 How they actually differ

-Both work.
-But in a large real-world comparison of around 18,400 matched adults (JAMA Internal Medicine, 2024), people taking tirzepatide were significantly more likely to reach meaningful weight loss than those on semaglutide: roughly 1.8 times as likely to lose 5% or more, 2.5 times for 10% or more, and 3.2 times for 15% or more.
+Both work, but Mounjaro tends to deliver more.
+In a large real-world comparison of around 18,400 matched adults (JAMA Internal Medicine, 2024), people on tirzepatide were significantly more likely to reach meaningful weight loss than those on semaglutide: roughly 1.8 times as likely to lose 5% or more (a twentieth of body weight), 2.5 times for 10% or more (a tenth), and 3.2 times for 15% or more (about a seventh).
 At one year, the difference in weight change favored tirzepatide by about 7 percentage points.
-In short, Mounjaro tends to deliver more than Wegovy, though both are effective.

 Retatrutide: the new contender